-Once that is reached, the cook throws in chunks of different proteins like chicken, mutton, lamb, or veal along with salt, pepper, and cinnamon for added flavor.
+Once that is reached, the cook throws in chunks of different proteins like chicken, mutton, lamb, or veal, along with salt, pepper, and cinnamon for added flavour.
 The pot is left to cook over low heat for another couple of hours before it is ready.

-Crunchy on the outside and delicately soft on the inside, luqaimat is a favourite Emirati desert.
-Rolled dough balls are deep-fried then soaked in honey or a sweet, sticky date syrup known as dibbs when served.
-Salty and sweet they make the perfect ending to your traditional Emirati feast.
+Crunchy on the outside and delicately soft on the inside, Luqaimat is a favourite Emirati desert.
+Rolled dough balls are deep-fried and then soaked in honey or a sweet, sticky date syrup known as dibbs when served.
+Salty and sweet, they make the perfect ending to your traditional Emirati feast.

 5 Best Emirati Restaurants in Dubai

-So without further ado, where do we recommend you dine to get to enjoy some of these amazing traditional dishes?
+So where do we recommend you dine to get to enjoy some of these amazing traditional dishes?

 Al Fanar cooks authentic Emirati cuisine in Dubai and serves it in multiple locations around the city.
 The ambience in their outlets gives a feel of Dubai in the 1960s when it was just a little town located on the coast of the Arabian Gulf.
 Eating areas are designed to resemble a scene of desert tents placed close to a fire, and the traditional menu takes tongues on a trip through time as they taste the best traditional food in Dubai.

 Where to Find Al Fanar: There are four branches in Dubai Festival City, Al Barsha Pond Park, Al Seef and Time Out Market, Souk Al Bahar.
 Opening times vary between branches.